turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

  exit vim by pressing : than typing wq enter

     username@name:~/ celo-data-dir$ source celo.env
-    //every time you make a change to celo.env you must source it in
+    # every time you make a change to celo.env you must source it in

   find celo.env in Files under celo-data-dir.
 Their you can edit it to add more accounts, and address.